-Secure Collection Station: Locations designated by Financial Officers as capable of safely securing large amounts of cash until the next business day.
+Secure Collection Station: Locations designated by University Controller as capable of safely securing large amounts of cash until the next business day.
 Secure Collection Stations should have a safe.
 Those that routinely maintain over \$10,000 in receipts should also have a duress/intrusion alarm.
 If possible, safes should be in an area that is not visible to unauthorized persons and be kept in an office that is accessible to few employees.
+There are three safes across campus which provide the ability for cash and checks that are not immediately deposited to be stored on an overnight basis.

 Wire Transfer: Electronic transfers from one bank account to another.
 A wire transfer is made by the sending party, and funds are settled as specified in the wire instructions (generally the same day for domestic wires, but they may be future-dated - international wires settle in 2 to 3 days).
+The use of same day domestic wire transfers is strongly discouraged.